bohdanMilenko/musicLibrary/README.md

 This application is designed as a back-end application to allow users to perform CRUD operations on music records.
 It is possible to operate on Artists, Albums and Songs.

 ## Main features:
+- Supports operations with SQL (MySQL) & NoSQL (MongoDB) databases
+- Deployment using Docker with implicit per-container data storage (VOLUME)
+- Service Layer functionality is covered with integration and unit tests (JUnit5 and Mockito)
+- Maven for managing dependencies
 - Architecture is built on Inversion of Control principles by implementing Repository-Service Pattern
 - Built on Interfaces which gives flexibility in switching to another database with minimal development required (MongoDB and SQLite3 modules available)
-- Major functionality is covered with integration and unit tests (JUnit and Mockito)
 - Builder pattern is used to facilitate SQL queries creation (QueryBuilder class)
 - Custom Exceptions module supports the program workflow

-- Maven for managing dependencies
-- Docker Image with the application inside available at DockerHub
+## Deployment

 You can deploy it from your machine if Docker is installed.
 Click the link below to get instructions how to deploy it with docker-compose or swarm
 *[Take me to DockerHub!](https://hub.docker.com/)*

+__Highlights:__

+- Application is deployed using 3 containers
+- Build custom image with JAR file based on Alpine with preinstalled JDK11
+- Container with application utilizes MongoDB and MySQL images
+- VOLUME for data persistence and management
+- Containers use overlay network to communicate with each other

 ## High-Level Architecture